ariadnavigo/cras/README.md

 You may also pipe in a text file if you so prefer.

 ```
-$ cras -s < mytasklist
+$ cras -s todo-today < mytasklist
 ```

 ### Printing out your current list
 To print out your current list, you may use either of two options: a long, detailed output, and a short summary (ideal for status bars).
-The long-form output is read just by running Cras without any further options:
+The long-form output is read just by running Cras on your file without any further options:

 ```
-$ cras
+$ cras my-dev-todo
 Tasks due for: Sat Jun 20 15:57:28 2020

 #01 [TODO] Write README.md